A focus on long-term performance

 How to read this graph

-The graph on the right shows the highest and lowest returns for each of our Diversified and Single Sector options since their first full financial year of returns.
-For example, while our Australian Shares option has at one point had a minimum return of -19.38%, it has also had a maximum return of 27.34%.
+The graph on the right shows the highest and lowest returns over any 365-day period during the past 10 years (or since launch for options open for less than 10 years) for each of our Diversified and Single Sector options.
+For example, while our Australian Shares option has at one point had a minimum return of -20.64%, it has also had a maximum return of 45.19%.

 View recent performance